sveneisenschmidt/yay/docs/under-the-hood.md

 #### Incoming processors

 During execution of the webhook the `process` method of the processor is called.
-A [Request](http://api.symfony.com/master/Symfony/Component/HttpFoundation/Request.html) instance is passed, it contains all request data passed to the applcation.
+A [Request](http://api.symfony.com/master/Symfony/Component/HttpFoundation/Request.html) instance is passed, it contains all request data passed to the application.

 The webhook implementation requires that after the processor or all processor via the `chain` processor are run the request object holds both `username` and `action` attributes.

-Processors can be combined through chaining to maximize flexibility, for an example you can follow the [How to write your own integration](integrations.md) guide.
-A very good example is to process palyload from GitHub and then use a custom processor to map github usernames to internal usernames.
+Processors can be combined through chaining to maximise flexibility, for an example you can follow the [How to write your own integration](integrations.md) guide.
+A very good example is to process payload from GitHub and then use a custom processor to map github usernames to internal usernames.

 Processors are then available as part of a webhook route `/webhook/incoming/{processor}/` and reachable via `GET` and `POST`.